top of page

-National Black HIV/AIDS Awareness Day (NBHAAD) is a day to increase awareness about HIV among Black communities and encourage people to get involved in prevention efforts, get tested, and get treatment if they are living with HIV.
+National Black HIV/AIDS Awareness Day (NBHAAD) is a day to increase awareness about HIV and encourage people to get involved in prevention efforts, get tested, and seek treatment if they are living with HIV.

 Join